 The fastest journey time by train from Madrid to Granada is 3 hours and 17 minutes.

 Yes, it is possible to travel from Madrid to Granada without having to change trains.
-There are 1 direct train from Madrid to Granada.
+There is 1 direct train from Madrid to Granada each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Madrid to Granada leaves at 07:00.
 Times and services may vary during weekends and holidays.